Imagine: All the employees working in a shiny new office and thriving in a perfectly organised workspace.

 Sure, it starts out exciting, but moving your business operations to somewhere new requires a lot of work – probably even more than a house move.
 As the panic begins to set in, try to focus on what you need to do to prepare for the big day.

-With the help of professional movers and the following five tips, your office relocation can be smoother than you can ever imagine.
+With the help of professional movers and the following five tips, your commercial office relocation can be smoother than you can ever imagine.

 1. Purge and declutter.

-Like home relocation, an office move requires making decisions, and one of the smartest choices you can ever make is to reduce the number of items that need to be transported.
+Like home shifting, an office move requires making decisions, and one of the smartest choices you can ever make is to reduce the number of items that need to be transported.
 The fewer things for movers to haul, the easier the move becomes.

 Clear out all the papers and other items that need to be discarded.
 Put anything you don’t plan on bringing in one area, properly labelled and communicated to the movers as a “not for hauling” pile.